Barking Lizards Technologies

-Barking Lizards Technologies was an American video game developer that develops for mobile phones, PlayStation 2, Game Boy Advance, Nintendo DS, PlayStation Portable, Wii and personal computer.
-Founded in 2001, Barking Lizards Technologies is based in Richardson, Texas.
-Their titles were published through several major video game publishers, namely THQ, and Activision, and have recently published a title of their own, Osiris Legends for iOS.
+Barking Lizards Technologies was an American video game developer that developed for mobile phones, PlayStation 2, Game Boy Advance, Nintendo DS, PlayStation Portable, Wii and personal computer.
+Founded in 2001, Barking Lizards Technologies was based in Richardson, Texas.
+Their titles were published through several major video game publishers, namely THQ, and Activision, and have published a title of their own, Osiris Legends for iOS.

-Prior to their expansion into games development in 2006, they specialized in providing support and project outsourcing services to existing games companies.
+Prior to their expansion into game development in 2006, they specialized in providing support and project outsourcing services to existing games companies.

 In 2006, Barking Lizards created the subsidiary Wild Hare Entertainment to publish games from external sources.
 The company focused entirely on PC titles for a short time before shutting down.

 Whiptail

 Barking Lizards Technologies developed Whiptail, a multiplatform game engine, which they used to develop their video game titles.
 They developed 3 versions of Whiptail, which are used to handle different platforms, Whiptail 3D, Whiptail Handheld, and Whiptail Mobile.